Fatty Legs: Plot

 When Pokiak-Fenton was eight years old, a residential school opened nearby, and with the dream of learning to read, she begged her parents to go.
-However, upon arrival, she learned that the school was not as she imagined.
-Fatty Legs documents the vicious treatment she received at the school, particularly from one nun, having her hair cut, being locked in a dark basement, and the humiliation of being given red socks as a punishment.
-The story also speaks to the power of literature and of resiliency and fortitude.
+However, upon arrival, one of the nuns is cruel to her.

 Reception

 Fatty Legs received positive critical reception and was included on many recommended books lists as a way to introduce children to the history and trauma of the residential school system in an age-appropriate way.

 Kirkus provided a starred review, calling the memoir "[a] moving and believable account" of Canadian residential schools.
 School Library Journal's Jody Kopple called it "[a]n excellent addition to any biography collection," noting, "the book is fascinating and unique, and yet universal in its message."

 Fatty Legs formed part of a controversy in November 2020 when it came out that an assignment at W. A. Fraser Middle School in Abbotsford, British Columbia was using the book to show the positive side of residential school.
 Jordan-Fenton stated using the book out of context was “irresponsible at best, and intentionally or unintentionally, it is revisionism and the perpetuation of a falsehood.”

 In 2010, Fatty Legs was named one of the best children's books of the year by The Globe and Mail.
 Ten years later, the Canadian Children's Book Centre included it on their list of the Best Books for Kids & Teens.